Utah Administrative Code

 C. Depository agreements may be made between publishers of materials and one or more depository.

 D. The provisions of R277-469-11 shall not preclude publishers from selling instructional materials to schools or school districts in Utah directly or through means other than the designated depository.
+Digital and online resources do not require storage in a depository within the state, but shall guarantee timely resource availability of a placed order and shall be provided without shipping charges.

-E. Recommended materials with revisions:
+F. Recommended materials with revisions:

 (1) If a revised edition of recommended materials retains the original title and authorship, the publisher may request its substitution for the edition currently recommended providing that: